-Product development expenses decreased \$1.1 million, or 14%, from \$7.4 million in fiscal 2019 to \$6.3 million in fiscal 2020.
-Fluctuations include:
+Product development expenses increased approximately \$900 thousand, or 15%, from \$6.3 million in fiscal 2020 to \$7.2 million in fiscal 2021.
+The increase is primarily due to the following:

-- Decrease in compensation and benefits of \$1.1 million due to the elimination of two senior level management positions in fiscal 2019, as well as other attrition during late fiscal 2019 and early fiscal 2020 that was not backfilled until later in the year. - Professional services increased by \$170 thousand due to the utilization of non-recurring engineering resources.
-Product development expanses for Sonia Foundry International and MSKK accounted for \$457 thousand and \$318 thousand - Product development expenses for Sonic Foundry International and MSKK accounted for \$457 thousand and \$318 thousand, respectively, for fiscal 2020, an aggregate increase of \$11 thousand from the prior year related to the subsidiaries.
+- Increase in compensation, benefits, and commissions of \$523 thousand due to the addition of a senior level management position in fiscal 2021 as well as the replacement of certain staff level roles at the end of the prior fiscal year. - Professional services increased by \$128 thousand due to product development research and T&E increased by about \$16 thousands. - Product development expenses for Sonic Foundry International and MSKK accounted for \$450 thousand and \$377 thousand, respectively, for fiscal 2021, an aggregate increase of \$53 thousand from the prior year related to the subsidiaries.

-At September 30, 2020, we had 48 full-time employees in product development compared to 43 employees at September 30, 2019.
-Of the 48 employees in product development at September 30, 2020, 8 are employed by our foreign subsidiaries.
-There were no software development efforts in fiscal 2020 or 2019 that qualified for capitalization.
-We do not anticipate an increase in product development headcount in fiscal 2021.
+At September 30, 2021, and 2020, we had 48 full-time employees in product development.
+Of the 48 employees in product development at September 30, 2021, 9 are employed by our foreign subsidiaries.
+There were no software development costs in fiscal 2021 or 2020 that qualified for capitalization.